abu14/abu14/README.md

 [🌐Visit my Portfolio](https://abenezertesfaye-portfolio.netlify.app/)

-I am an experienced **Machine Learning Engineer** with a solid background in ***Analytics Engineering, Data Analytitcs, SQL, Data Warehousing*** and a passion for solving complex problems through data.
+I am an experienced **Machine Learning Engineer** with a solid background in ***Analytics Engineering, Data Analytics, & Data Warehousing*** with a passion for solving complex problems through data.
 I am a self-taught developer.
-I've hands-on experience in building and deploying ML models, both as part of my professional roles and personal portfolio projects.
+I've hands-on experience in building and deploying ML models, both as part of my professional roles and personal projects.

 ### **About Me**
 - ⚡ I've over **4 years** of experience in Data Science.